Test description

 To identify the underlying genetic cause in patients with haematological and laboratory evidence of thalassaemia, for diagnostic and reproductive planning purposes.

-HBA1 and HBA2 for detection of -alpha3.7, -alpha4.2, –SEA, –FIL, –THAI, -alpha20.5 and –MED deletion variants
+HBA1 and HBA2 for detection of -alpha3.7, -alpha4.2, –SEA, –FIL, –THAI, -alpha20.5 and –MED deletion variants, plus rare or novel 1 or 2 gene deletions and HBA1 and HBA2 sequence variants.

 3 – 4 weeks